 Students may change their course schedules at any time prior to session start dates.
-A student may change his/her registration online or may send an email to the Associate Registrar at scheetzm@chc.edu.
-An Academic Advisor must approve all registration changes.
+A student may change his/her registration online or may send an email to the Associate Registrar at <a href="mailto:schedu/sche

 Military Students

 Chestnut Hill College requires all students to adhere to the same academic policies and procedures.
 However, the College does recognize that unique circumstances arise in military services.
 Please contact the Office of the Registrar at 215-248-7005 or email at registrar@chc.edu for specific questions regarding disruption of your academic program (e.g. deployment), change of registration, course withdrawal or incompletes.